Optical states with higher stellar rank: Introduction

 Quantum non-Gaussian states of traveling light fields are the lifeblood of scalable fault-tolerant quantum computation protocols employing continuous-variable quantum systems~\cite{lloyd1999,gottesman2001,menicucci2014,baragiola2019,bourassa2021,madsen2022,aghaeerad2025}.
 Unfortunately the production of these states is experimentally challenging due to the scarcity of naturally occurring non-Gaussian interactions.
 The lack of physical non-Gaussian interactions can be resolved with measurement-induced operations~\cite{filip2005,marek2009,marek2011,yukawa2013b,miyata2016,marek2018a,sakaguchi2023}, which can be implemented using Gaussian interactions and appropriate ancillary non-Gaussian states.
 The bespoke non-Gaussian ancillaries can be tailored precisely to their purpose and synthesized with several methods, for example, by utilizing photon addition and subtraction~\cite{dakna1999,fiurasek2005,eaton2019,takase2021,endo2023}, suitable manipulation and partial measurement of entangled states~\cite{yukawa2013a,yoshikawa2018,tiedau2019,provaznik2020}, and exploiting Gaussian boson samplers~\cite{su2019,quesada2019}.
 Quantum non-Gaussian states with greater complexity can be also crafted from simpler states by employing intricate breeding protocols~\cite{weigand2018,eaton2022,zheng2023,takase2024,aghaeerad2025}.

 The essential non-Gaussian states can be expressed as finite superpositions of photon number states, possibly modified by Gaussian operations~\cite{lachman2019,fiurasek2022,walschaers2021,chabaud2020}.
 Their quantum non-Gaussianity is always hierarchically bounded by their stellar rank, which corresponds to the highest photon number in the minimal superposition~\cite{walschaers2021,lachman2019,fiurasek2022}, which is, in turn, bounded by the number of photons detected during their generation.
-So far, experimental preparation of non-Gaussian states of traveling light has been limited to detecting at most four photons~\cite{engelkemeier2021,endo2025}, mainly due to the exponentially decreasing probability of success.
+So far, experimental preparation of non-Gaussian states of traveling light has been limited to detecting at most four photons~\cite{engelkemeier2021,endo2025b}, mainly due to the exponentially decreasing probability of success.
 However, only detecting the required number of photons is insufficient to reach the genuine quantum non-Gaussianity of the desired rank.
 The omnipresent loss in realistic experiments negatively affects the prepared states and can obliterate their critical properties.
 It is necessary to certify that the states possess the desired qualities to guarantee they are suitable for further applications.
-Often, this cannot be sensitively assessed using fidelity; this measure makes sense only for states close to their ideal counterparts.
+Often, this cannot be sensitively assessed using fidelity or Wigner negativity; fidelity makes sense only for states close to their ideal counterparts, whereas Wigner negativity can only reveal their non-Gaussian nature and cannot be used to certify their stellar rank~\cite{walschaers2021}.
 Even though this situation is far removed from the current experimental reality, it is possible to at least lower-bound the stellar rank by employing witnesses based on hierarchical quantum non-Gaussian criteria~\cite{lachman2019,fiurasek2022}.